yurideka/yurideka.github.io/index.md

 Hi!
-I am Yurid Nugraha, a junior lecturer at [Dept. of Electrical Engineering](https://www.its.ac.id/telektro/), Institut Teknologi Sepuluh Nopember, Indonesia.
+I am Yurid Nugraha, an Assistant Professor at [Dept. of Electrical Engineering](https://www.its.ac.id/telektro/), Institut Teknologi Sepuluh Nopember, Indonesia.

 My research topics are in the areas of networked control systems, nonlinear systems, cyber-physical systems, and game theory.